Original Publication Date: May 7, 2021

-No workplace is immune to mental health concerns.
-2020 was a challenging year and COVID-19 fatigue is a current challenge that workers are experiencing.
-Employees are tired of the pandemic and just want it to be over.
-Employers are trying to keep workers motivated, resilient, and productive as they continue to think about the wellbeing of their employees.
+No workplace is immune to mental health concerns, and the past two years have left workers in a lasting state of fatigue.
+Employers are continually trying to keep workers motivated, resilient, and productive as they continue to think about the well-being of their employees.

 Mental health concerns include depression, grief, anxiety, stress, workaholism and burnout, and can affect the workplace in a variety of different ways, regardless of whether employees are working onsite or remotely.